scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Remove redundant section 1.7.
 Resistance to partitioning
 - Section 1.7.
 Communication Protocol: Clarify DNS resolution is not needed
 - Move "Deployment Considerations" from section 3 to 7
+- Attacks on time sources: recommend use of secure time synchronization

 ## draft-dekater-scion-controlplane-14
 {:numbered="false"}